micro/micro/plugin/README.md

 # Plugins

 Plugins are a way of integrating external code into the Micro toolkit.
 This is completely separate to go-micro plugins.
-Using plugins here allows you to add additional flags, commandsand HTTP handlers to the toolkit.
+Using plugins here allows you to add additional flags, commands and HTTP handlers to the toolkit.

 ## How it works